-The only limitation the setup has as such is that the handbrake is mapped to a button you access with your thumb, making rally games fiddly.
-You can get a separate stick shift and use that as the handbrake with the paddles for changing gear, but that is not great at all.
-As the wheel is often upside-down or at unusual angles during races you’ll have to get creative on how to execute the handbrake function...
+The only limitation the setup has is that the handbrake is mapped to a button you access with your thumb, making rally games fiddly.
+As the wheel is often upside-down or at unusual angles during races, you’ll have to get creative on how to execute the handbrake function...
 Use your nose?
+You can get a separate stick shift and use that as the handbrake with the paddles for changing gear, but that's more cost.

-Regardless, it's manageable and this is still the perfect setup for anyone looking to get serious about racing games.
+Regardless, it's manageable, and this is still a great setup for anyone looking to get serious about racing games.
 Both the PS4 and Xbox One versions of this wheel work with PC.

-The Fanatec CSL Elite isn't the cheapest racing wheel in our guide, nor is it the most simple to use, yet Fanatec don't offer half measures.
+The Fanatec CSL Elite isn't the cheapest racing wheel in our guide, nor is it the simplest to use, yet it's still a mightily impressive setup.
 The entry-level CSL Elite is one of the most versatile and immersive pieces of racing kit a relatively moderate amount of money can buy.

-With that setup you can be sure you'll be able to feel every screeching corner as you careen around a track.
+With that configuration, you can be sure you'll be able to feel every screeching corner as you careen around a track.
 The CSL Elite's powerful single drive force feedback makes sure of that, and the load cell brakes really drive that realism home.
-They'll take some serious force to depress fully at speed, so you might want to consider a full frame sim racing setup if you head down the Fanatec route.
+They'll take some serious force to depress fully at speed, so you might want to consider a full-frame sim racing setup if you head down the Fanatec route.